 Months of entry

-The programme is led by an Ofsted outstanding-rated Citizenship teacher and we partner with some of the very best schools for Citizenship in the country, with many mentors previous alumni of the Citizenship PGCE.
+Our course is led by an experienced and innovative Citizenship teacher and we partner with some of the best schools for Citizenship, with many mentors previous alumni of the Citizenship PGCE.

 We train teachers in a dynamic, relevant way using current affairs, controversial issues and community action – a pedagogy which can be successfully applied to the range of subjects graduates can go on to teach.